benmajor/jQuery-Touch-Events/README.md

 After almost 2 years in public beta, I am pleased to announce that the library is now officially launched as **version 1.0.0**.
 I'll be updating the version history over time with digests of fixes, features and improvements:

 + **Version 1.0.5** (2015-11-13
-  + Fixed a major bug where the reproted `offset` position of events was incorrect when inside of a parent element.
+  + Fixed a major bug where the reported `offset` position of events was incorrect when inside of a parent element.

 + **Version 1.0.4** (2015-11-12)
   + Regressed from `MSPointerEvent` for compatibility with IE11 and Edge